 There are a variety of strategies for investing in physical property units.
-Two popular ones are:
+Four popular ones are:

-- House of Multiple Occupancy (HMO) – Letting to multiple parties in often self-contained rooms.
+- House of Multiple Occupancy (HMO) – Letting to multiple people in often self-contained rooms.

 Property investing has huge appeal because many people feel they understand it.

-These include taxes, voids, maintenance, court fees, agency fees, stamp duty, legal fees.
+These include mortgage interest, taxes, voids, maintenance, insurance, agency fees, stamp duty, legal fees.